pflanze/anysexpr/README.md

 * (Perhaps) be usable on microcontrollers (small code, no-std?).

 This is an early alpha version.
-Even some basics are unfinished (inexact and complex numbers, some comment styles, ..).
+Even some basics are unfinished (inexact and complex numbers, ..).
 The author is quite new to Rust.
 He is aware of the many API guideline entries not currently being followed, and welcomes help in that area as well as others.
 The author is also quite invested in